MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/domains-faq.md

 Have a nonprofit and want to get Office 365?
 [Make sure your organization qualifies](https://www.microsoft.com/en-us/nonprofits/eligibility) and then sign up for the service.

-Want to know more about becoming the Office 365 admin for your school?
+Want to know more about becoming the admin for your school?
 [Learn all about it](https://docs.microsoft.com/en-us/microsoft-365/education/deploy/becoming-an-admin-in-office-365-education
 ).

 ## Can I pilot Office 365 with just a few email addresses from my custom domain?